Yuziem14/leiturarvore/README.md

     - Finally, run `adonis serve --dev` to start the HTTP server.

 2. **Configure the mobile folder, to start the mobile app:** \
-  Run `cd mobile`to enter in the mobile folder, then:
+  Run `cd mobile` to enter in the mobile folder, then:
     - Run `npm install` to install all the dependencies.
     - Run `cp .env.example env.js` to copy the environment variables then config IP and PORT of your HTTP server.
+   - Run `npm run android` to start the app on Android.
-    - Run `expo start` to start the app.
+   - Run `npm run start` to start the react native package bundle.

+## :warning: The App was ejected from Expo.
+You can still run via Expo CLI but is not recommended, it may contain some unexpected bug.

+### :warning: The App was not tested on IOS.
+It may contain some bugs.

 _Obs: If you want, use `yarn` instead of `npm`._